Doodles/webhook-example/README.md

       data.eventType == "request"
         ?
 "Hello, how are you?"
-        : "I am doing well, thank you for asking.", });
+        : "I am doing well, thank you for asking.",
+    saveModified: data.eventType == "request" ? true : false, // Pass `saveModified` as `true` or `false` depending on whether you want to save the modified text to the chat history.

+  });
 });
 ```